jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="is-it-possible-to-compile-all-usages-of-annotations-at-once">Is it possible to compile all usages of annotations at once?</a>

 Yes, a complete list of types with annotations can be retrieved and compiled collectively.
-It can be useful, e.g. during unit tesing phase, when without the necessity of your main application startup, all the compile-time errors (syntax errors, typechecking errors) done to your expressions can be discovered.
+It can be useful, e.g. during unit testing phase, when without the necessity of your main application startup, all the compile-time errors (syntax errors, type checking errors) done to your expressions can be discovered.
 The following extension is helpful:

 ```C#
 public static IEnumerable<ExpressiveAttribute> CompileExpressiveAttributes(this Type type)